fwdrxyy/fwdrxyy/README.md

 ## About Me
-I'm a 17 yr old Python coder that makes Discord bots for free!
+I'm a 17 yr old Python coder that makes Discord bots in free time.
 Im open to learning new ways!

 ## My Skills